zaza0209/GEERL/rebuttal.md

 Thank you for your helpful feedback regarding the clarity of the proposed method, and particularly for highlighting the need for more detail on the key assumptions and theoretical results.

 We agree that a more thorough explanation of the assumptions and the formal theoretical results is necessary to fully convey the foundation of the proposed method.
+Due to the page limit, we have move those parts to the supplementary.
 In the revised manuscript, we will explicitly include these details to help readers better understand the theoretical framework behind our approach.
 Below is a summary of the key assumptions and the formal statements of Theorems 1 and 2:

 ### Assumptions: